 A growing trend we see is institutions setting up offices and branches in Mainland China.
 For me, a rise in students seeking education abroad in a more internationalized, modern society is going to be the biggest trend this year.
-The UK, USA and Australia are set to capitalize on this as the Chinese obsession with learning English grows, it is now a compulsory subject in all schools across China with many students looking to ‘top up’ their studies through additional online tutoring services.
+The UK, USA and Australia are set to capitalize on this as the Chinese obsession with learning English grow, it is now a compulsory subject in all schools across China with many students looking to ‘top up’ their studies through additional online tutoring services.

 - More information on This Article

 Chinese companies follow consumers out into the world

 Last year over 120 million Chinese tourists traveled outbound, this constituted half of the total tourists from Asia.
 This large outbound movement of Chinese has caused some friction with cultural and language barriers but on the whole Chinese tourists have matured quickly to become more sophisticated and discerning international consumers.

 As the market establishes itself it is likely that businesses will invest in the infrastructure to create better services and products for tourists abroad.
 Business will invest more in servicing international Chinese travelers.
 An example is Ctrip, they recently acquired the UK flight comparison service ‘sky scanner’ with the aim of expanding its offerings to Chinese customers to include foreign flights.